ajitagupta/book-library-crud-api/README.md

 Spring Boot uses additional annotations.
 This includes `RestController` annotation, which marks the class as a Controller, conventional URL's, along with subordinate annotations for HTTP verbs, to make it possible to handle RESTful service requests.

 ### Service
-A Spring boot service is defined as a class file that includes the `@Service` annotation and allows developers to add business functionalities *or* business *logic*.
+A Spring Boot service is defined as a class file that includes the `@Service` annotation and allows developers to add business functionalities *or* business *logic*.
 The annotation is used with the classes that provide these business functionalities.

 ### Controller
-The Spring boot framework is used to make the enterprise application which can be based on Groovy, Java, and Kotlin.
+The Spring Boot framework is used to make the enterprise application which can be based on Groovy, Java, and Kotlin.
 By the use of this, we can make a web application; in order to have communication between the front and the backend, we require controllers in our applications; these controllers are responsible for handling the request from the client and providing them with the response in return.

 The `@RestController` annotation is mainly used to mark the controller as a basic API endpoint used to access a service.
 This is what we call a REST API.